 This comes down to how accommodating the employers wants to be.
 It could be as simple as 'it is a high noise risk area and the company doesn't have a choice about permitting people to be there without hearing protection so they are banned, tough, and if you don't like it then there is the door and off you trot'.

 There is the option of providing hearing protection with built-in radios, bluetooth or 3.5mm aux connections.
 These are designed as hearing protection and ensure that the wearer doesn't exceed any danger levels while allowing music to be heard.
 They can be expensive so an employer could consider making normal hearing protection available free of charge, and then approving styles which have the music playing facility and making a small contribution to them but employee pays for the rest.
 This way the employer is meeting their duty to provide hearing protection and it is the employee's choice to go for the fancier music-playing variety so them paying the extra seems fair enough.
-The Hearing Protector part of this site can be sorted with the keyword 'Music' to get styles which have this facility.

 General area radios are not a good solution.
 If the background noise is already so high that it has exceeded the average of 85dB(A) then adding a music system will just add even more noise to the site, and that goes back to the Noise Regs requiring employers to reduce noise levels where they can, which effectively bans PA music systems in high noise areas.